openshift-labs/learn-katacoda/servicemesh/istio-fasttrack/09-tracing.md

 microservice invoked during the execution of a `/productpage` request.

 The first line represents the external call to the entry point of our application controlled by `istio-ingress`.
-It in thrn calls the `productpage` service.
+It in then calls the `productpage` service.
 Each line below represents the internal calls to the other services to construct the result, including the time it took for each service to respond.